kolya-movchan/strapi-astro-setup/strapi/README.md

 ## Getting Started 🏁

-1. Make sure you are in ./strapi directoty.
+1. Run `cd strapi` to navigate to the backend folder.

 2. Run `npm install` to install dependencies.

+3. Make sure to fill in the `.env` file with the data from .env.example and fill in all `tobemodified` fields with your personal data.

-3. Start the development server with `npm run develop`.
+4. Start the development server with `npm run develop`.

-4. Open your browser and navigate to `http://localhost:1337`.
+5. Open your browser and navigate to `http://localhost:1337`.

 ### `start`